What Is a Median Home Price?

 What is the median home price metric?

-The median home price is the middle price of all homes sold in a specific area during a given time period.
-In other words, if you lined up all the sold homes from least expensive to most expensive, the median would be the one right in the middle.
+The median home price is the middle price of all homes sold in a specific area during a set time period.
+If you lined up every home from cheapest to most expensive, the median is the one right in the middle.

-This differs from the average home price, which is calculated by adding up all sale prices and dividing by the number of homes sold.
-The median is often considered a more reliable indicator because it isn’t skewed by a few extremely high or low sales.
+It’s different from the average home price, which adds up all the sale prices and divides by the number of homes sold.
+The median is usually a better snapshot because a few ultra-expensive or ultra-cheap sales don’t throw it off.

-For example, if 101 homes sell in a city over a month, the median price is the sale price of the 51st home on the list — not the mathematical average of all 101 sales.
+So, for example, if 101 homes sell in a city in a month, the median price is the 51st home in that lineup, not an average of all the sales.

 What is the U.S. median home price?